ScottsC0de/regex-tutorial/Develop/gist-template.md

 For example, we can use this an Regex to confirm a user's email address exists and follows the criteria of a website's log-in

-The tutorial is broken into sections, each of which can be found and linked to in the 'Table of Contents' section
+This tutorial is broken into sections, each of which can be found and linked to in the 'Table of Contents' section

 ## Summary